 - Cool and store in an airtight container.

-- If eating, whisk up double cream until pipeable and sandwich with orange curd.
+- If eating, whisk up the double cream until pipeable and sandwich with orange curd.

 Wonderfully created by Seasoned Cookery School